JordanMartin/data-generator/data-generator-api/README.md

-# Serveur HTTP pour la génération de données
+# HTTP Server powered by quarkus

-Serveur HTTP utilisant le module data-generator
+Use the core module and expose the WebUI

-## Choix du port de l'api
+## Choose the listening port

 `-Dquarkus.http.port=8080`

-## Ouverture automatque du navagiteur
+## Automatically open the browser

 `-Dopen-browser=<true|false>`